 - Don’t press the tips of fingers strongly.
 Press gently.

 - Try to do Prana Mudra in padmasana pose.

 According to Indian traditional Ayurveda, this mudra increases the vital forces and decreases bio elements in the body.
 Generally, Prana Mudra performs before the meditation to control the flow of energy in the body and unblock chakras.
-With time and practice, you will actually aware from the benefits of Mudra with significant changes it will bring to your body.
-As you all know yoga and exercise take times for long-lasting transformation of the body.
+With time and practice, you will actually aware of the benefits of Mudra with significant changes it will bring to your body.
+As you all know yoga and exercise take time for a long-lasting transformation of the body.